Oblutack/AscArt/README.md

 1. **Load Image** - Click "Load Image" or drag & drop an image/GIF into the input panel
 2. **Adjust Settings** - Use the panels on the left to customize your output:
-   - Width: Character width of the output
+   - Width: Character width of the output (20-300 characters)
-   - Style: Choose character set (detailed or blocks)
+   - Style: Choose character set (detailed, standard, or simple)
    - Adjustments: Brightness, contrast, color inversion
    - Options: Background removal, aspect ratio controls
-3. **View Output** - ASCII art generates automatically in the right panel
+3. **View Output** - Colored ASCII art generates automatically in the right panel
-4. **Save or Export** - Use action buttons to save as text or HTML
+4. **Save or Export** - Use action buttons to save as HTML (colored) or TXT (plain)
+5. **Create Widget** - Click "Widget" to display the ASCII art on your desktop

 ### GIF Animation

-- Load a GIF file to see it converted with frame-by-frame ASCII animation
+- Load a GIF file to see it converted with frame-by-frame colored ASCII animation
+- Transparent backgrounds are preserved (render as spaces in ASCII)
-- Use playback controls: play/pause, stop, and adjust speed
+- Use playback controls: play/pause, stop, previous/next frame
+- Adjust playback speed from 0.5x to 2x
-- Original frame timing is preserved and can be adjusted
+- Original frame timing and delays are preserved

+### Desktop Widgets

+- Click "Widget" button to spawn a desktop widget window
+- Create multiple widgets simultaneously
+- Drag widgets by clicking on the ASCII display area
+- Right-click for context menu (show controls or remove widget)
+- Use control panel for:
+  - Hide/show controls
+  - GIF playback controls (for animated content)
+  - Font size adjustment (2px-20px)
+  - Close widget
+- Widgets stay at desktop level (behind other application windows)
+- Widgets are frameless and transparent for clean appearance

 ### History Gallery

-- Click "History" to view all previously converted images
+- Click "History" to view all previously converted images and GIFs
-- Click any item to see details
+- Thumbnails show preview of ASCII art with 500-character preview
+- Multi-select support: Ctrl+Click to select multiple items
+- "Select All" button for batch operations
+- Delete selected items with the delete button (X icon on selected items)
-- Select and load to restore both the ASCII art and all settings used
+- Load any item to restore both the ASCII art and all original settings
+- GIFs load with full animation data and frame information

 ## Project Structure